-Social-Engineer.org, a non-profit organization of security experts seeking to raise awareness of the data theft threat posed by social engineering techniques, showcased just how vulnerable businesses are through a contest it organized at the DEF CON 18 Hacking Conference in Las Vegas this summer.
+Social-Engineer.org, a non-profit organization of security experts seeking to raise awareness of the data theft threat posed by social engineering techniques, showcased just how vulnerable businesses are through a contest it organized at the DEF CON 18 Hacking Conference in Las Vegas in 2010.

 The contestants, most of whom had no prior social engineering experience, were each assigned a company.
 Social-Engineer.org identified 25 possible "flags" or bits of information about the company, which contestants were to attempt to get employees of the company to reveal.
 The rules of the contest specifically forbid contestants from attempting to gain passwords, IP addresses or other sensitive data.
 Instead, the flags included information, such as who handles a firm's tape backups, the browser and browser version an employee uses, the software used to open PDFs, whether a company has a cafeteria and who operates it, etc.

 In the two weeks prior to the conference, the contestants were allowed to use passive information gathering techniques—like Google searches, Facebook, etc.—to compile a dossier on their companies.
 During the conference, each contestant was given time on the phone (with the audience listening in) to achieve as many of the 25 possible flags as possible.